gbenga007/SP22-Lab3/README.md

 	 ifs >> num; // We use the stream extraction operator `>>` to extract data from the stream.
 	  // The fstream object has a set of flags we can query to check if read-write operations were succesful.

-	   /* 1.) badbit - checked with ifs.bad() - This returns true if reading or writing operations fail.
+	   /* 1.) badbit - checked with ifs.bad().
+This returns true if reading or writing operations fail.
 The failure here is with regards to
 	      		   The buffer associated with the stream.
-In other words, if we try to write to a file that is not open for writing or if we attempt writing to a device that has no space left.
+In other words, if we try to write to a file that is not open for writing or if we attemptwriting to a device that has no space left.

 	`.
 2.)
-Failbit - checked with ifs.fail() -
+Failbit - checked with ifs.fail() - trigerred in the same cases as  ifs.bad().
+However, it's also set to true when there is a format error.
+For example, attempting to extract an integer from the stream into an alphabetical character.

+	      3.) eofbit     - end of file - checked with ifs.eof().
+This returns true if a file open for reading has reached the end of the file.

+	      4.) goodbit     - checked with ifs.good().
+Returns false in the same cases where all others return true.

+	      You may also use the NOT (bang) operator `!` which returns true if either failbit or badbit is set to true.

+	   */

 	}